-A company that has an outstanding debt may be served with a Creditor’s Statutory Demand (statutory demand).
-Essentially a statutory demand is a formal legal document demanding payment of an outstanding debt.
+If your company has an outstanding debt, you may have been served with a creditor’s statutory demand.
+This is a formal legal document that demands payment of an outstanding debt.

-- Come to some other suitable payment arrangement with the creditor; or
+- come to some other suitable payment arrangement with your creditor; or

 1. A Genuine Dispute

-The most common ground for setting aside a statutory demand is a genuine dispute about the existence or the amount of the debt to which the demand relates.
-The onus is on the debtor company to convince the court that there is a ‘genuine dispute‘.
-In practice, this is not a tall hurdle to jump.
-The debtor company will need to show that there is ‘a plausible contention requiring investigation’.
-The debtor company is not required to prove that they are likely to be successful at any final hearing.
+The most common ground for setting aside a statutory demand is a genuine dispute about the existence or the amount of the debt the statutory demand claims.
+It is up to you to convince the court that there is a “genuine dispute”.
+In practice, this is not too hard to do.
+You need to show that there is a plausible dispute requiring investigation.
+You do not need to prove that you are likely to be successful at any final hearing.

-2. The Debtor Company Has an Offsetting Claim Against the Creditor
+2. You Have an Offsetting Claim Against the Creditor

 3. Defect in the Statutory Demand and Substantial Injustice

 If there is a defect in the statutory demand, you can have the statutory demand set aside.
 A defect is defined in law as:

 - a lack or absence of something necessary or essential for the statutory demand to be considered complete;

 Common examples of defects resulting in a court setting aside a statutory demand include where:

 - there is an inconsistency in the amount the statutory demand claims; or